Dave's Travel Pages

 The town of a thousand windows - Berat, Albania

 Berat might not be quite the hidden gem it once was, but surely it deserves more attention than it gets?
-Boasting an impressive fortress, and a UNESCO world heritage historic centre, the Ottoman architecture is uniquely preserved.
+Boasting an impressive fortress, and a UNESCO world heritage historic centre, the Ottoman architectural heritage is uniquely preserved.

 Beautiful houses range up and down the slopes of the surrounding hills of Berat.
 It becomes immediately apparent how the Town of a Thousand Windows earned its name!